-The emphasis of the competition is the development and integration of innovative and original solutions to the design challenge.
-Teams should concentrate on communicating the design decisions and solutions made by the team and provide the design development calculations and details of these elements to support these decisions.
+The emphases of the competition are the development and integration of innovative and original solutions to the design challenge, collaboration, and peer review.
+Teams should concentrate on communicating the design decisions and solutions made by the team and provide the calculations and details of these elements to support these decisions.

 The building shall be designed to integrate and optimize on a life cycle basis all major high performance attributes, including energy conservation, environment, safety, building security, structural and material durability, accessibility, cost-benefit, productivity, sustainability, functionality and operational considerations.

 The competition project consists of a 17-story mixed use infill building located on Boylston Street in Boston, Massachusetts consisting of approximately 450,000 total square feet of space the facility includes about 36,000 square feet of retail.
 Various occupancies exist within the tower including a large public lobby, three floors of retail space, 14 floors of office occupancy, a multi-level parking garage, connection to a multi-level upscale restaurant and cafe eatery and an adjacent new public entry to an extensive existing shopping center.
 A small portion of the site is located above an underground section of Interstate 90.